 But it must have been especially distressing to him as he faced the threat of becoming dependent upon others.
 Doctors discovered an inoperable tumor in his brain and anticipated his need for around the clock assistance.
 He always felt uncomfortable receiving gifts from his children, and now they were gearing up to care for him.

 I recalled the words of an old gospel song, Stand by Me.
 “When I’m growing old and feeble stand by me.
 When my life becomes a burden and I’m nearing chilly Jordan, O thou Lily of the valley, stand by me.”
 The thought of becoming a burden must have tortured my dad.
 Mercifully for him, however, God took him before hospice care could even be established.
 God delivered him from his fears.
-As David wrote in the Psalms, “I sought the LORD and He heard me and delivered me from all my fears” (Psalm 34:4).
+As David wrote in the Psalms, “I sought the LORD and He heard me and delivered me from all my fears” (Ps, 34:4).

 Getting to Know God Better

 Old age is a cruel enemy.
 It turned the father who once held me in his arms into a shriveled, broken old man.
 But old age has a redemptive purpose in our lives.
 As it robs us of our health and strength, it makes us more dependent upon God.
 As old age takes away our friends and loved ones, it forces us into a deeper friendship with our heavenly Father.
 As it sickens and slows us down, old age makes us more mindful of our own mortality.
 By its power to physically and mentally limit us, old age prepares us for eternity.